-Registration for posters is now open.
+Space is still available for posters and applications will be accepted through August 17.
 Click here for more information on posters and how to submit a registration form.

-Attendee registration is now open.
+Late registration is now in effect and will be accepted through August 17.
 Registration rates are $20 for standard attendees and $10 for students through August 3.
 Late registration will be accepted until August 17 at $25 for a standard attendee and $15 for students.
 The seminar is eligible for up to 2 PDH credits for Professional Engineers.
 Click here to register and pay online or download a form to mail with your payment.

 1:00pm – Registration opens, visit posters